chat21/chat21-ios-sdk/README.md

-# Chat21SDK

-## Add libraries to your project
+# Chat21 SDK for iOS

-To install and use the SDK follow the tutorial available here:
+To install and use the SDK follow this tutorial:

 [Chat21 iOS Get Started tutorial](http://www.chat21.org/docs/ios/get-started/)